 The Rosary Roses are a Rosary-based prayer group whose long term goal was to increase prayer, specifically of the Rosary, and to eventually spread out to other churches.
 The Roses are not a working group, but are dedicated to the praying and propagation of the Rosary.

-The St. Faustina Rosary Rose is dedicated to the Divine Mercy propagation; the St. Gianna Molla Rose is dedicated to Life Issues from conception to death; the St. Joseph Rose is tailored to St Mary’s needs and the support of our parish, priests, and family/married life.
+The St. Faustina Rosary Rose is dedicated to the Divine Mercy propagation; the St. Gianna Molla Rose is dedicated to Life Issues from conception to death; the St. Joseph Rose is tailored to any Saint Mary Parish needs and the support of our parish, priests, and family/married life.
 We also have a St. John XXIII Spanish Rosary Rose.

 To join or begin a Rosary Rose, contact Barb McFall (865-202-3883) or Peggy Mitchell (865-482-3960).